 The Curry College Department of Public Safety is committed to ensuring a safe, secure, and inclusive community where students, faculty, and staff may experience academic, professional, and personal success.
 To achieve this goal, the Department of Public Safety provides a comprehensive program of law enforcement, security, crime prevention, fire safety, emergency medical response, parking, and related public safety services to help ensure the College community remains a safe and pleasant place to live, work, and learn.

-To further meet this objective, the Department of Public Safety has established a partnership with students, faculty, and staff, in the development of crime prevention, security assessment, response and education.
+To further meet this objective, the Department of Public Safety has established a partnership with students, faculty, and staff, by establishing a Community Policing Committee.
+This committee assists in the development of crime prevention programs, security surveys, recommends security upgrades and participates in response to armed intruder education classes.
+Curry College uses card access and video cameras to monitor and protect our residence halls, along with maintaining Blue Light Emergency Phones throughout campus.
 This partnership is the foundation of maintaining an environment that encourages mutual respect, caring, and safety for the campus community.

-On the behalf of our entire department, I thank you.
+On behalf of our entire department, I thank you and present our Annual Security Report.